 None of this is meant to scare but plagiarism is an academic offence, so do not be tempted to do it.

-In addition, the University subscribes to Turnitin software in which includes an electronic detection service which checks a submitted piece of work against:
+In addition, the University subscribes to originality checking services, which include an electronic detection service which checks a submitted piece of work against: